jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Intro to Device Dev/b-Toolchains drivers and bsps/b1-Toolchains and drivers/_index.en.md

 pre = "› "
 +++

+> <<author note:>>

+> IF WE'RE MOVING TO A WEB-BASED DEVELOPMENT ENVIRONMENT, WHY ARE WE TALKING ABOUT TOOLCHAINS AND THE ASSOCIATED SUPPORT PROGRAMS?
+I RECOGNIZE THA THEY ARE IMPORTANT AND ARE USED WITHIN OTHER / STANDARD DEVELOPMENT, BUT THIS WOULD MAKE MORE SENSE IF THE STUDENT WAS INSTALLING THESE APPLICATIONS.

+> <<author note>>

 The {{< awsService type="edukit-long-en" >}} development kit consists of a development board, microcontroller (MCU), memory, input and output pins, and an interface for communication.
 In order to program, or provide instructions, to the {{< awsService type="edukit-short-en" >}} you must supply firmware.
 A toolchain consists of programming tools that help you develop and communicate firmware to your board.

 Toolchains can contain different tools, but commonly consist of a build system, cross compiler, board support packages (BSP), and software libraries.